On Payment Channels in Asynchronous Money Transfer Systems

 The adversary $\textit{adv}_0$ causes the corrupt processes in $V$ to simulate the behavior of correct processes that call $A.\textit{read}(b)$ after $t_0$, and follow the algorithm except for the following changes: they ignore the first $f/2$ messages they receive from processes in $U$, and they do not send any message to other processes in $V$.
 Note that while $t_0$ is not known to the processes, we construct the runs from the perspective of a global observer and may invoke read after $t_0$.

-Because correct processes send, in total, at most $(f/2)^2$ messages and corrupt processes do not send messages to other processes in $V$, then the processes in $V$ together receive at most $(f/2)^2$ messages.
-Thus, by the pigeonhole principle, there exists at least one process $q \in V$ that receives at most $f/2$ messages.
-Denote the set of processes that send $q$ messages as $U'$, and denote $U'' = U \setminus U'$.
+Because correct processes send, in total, less than $(f/2)^2$ messages and corrupt processes do not send messages to other processes in $V$, then the processes in $V$ together receive less than $(f/2)^2$ messages.
+Thus, by the pigeonhole principle, there exists at least one process $q \in V$ that receives less than $f/2$ messages.
+Denote the set of processes that send messages to $q$ as $U'$, and denote $U'' = U \setminus U'$.
 Note that $U'$ may include process $p$, and that $|U'| < f/2$.